ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

 #.
 If you are still having trouble after trying these methods (for
    example, ESCs still beep continuously) try lowering your throttle trim 50%.
 #.
-You can also try powering your APM board via the USB first to boot it
+You can also try powering your ArduPilot board via the USB first to boot it
    up before plugging in the LiPo.

 Semi Automatic ESC-by-ESC Calibration